-Dr Moguel, Fellow of the Society for Cardiac Angiography and Intervention (SCAI), and Member of the Mexican Society for Interventional Cardiologists, and Latin American Society for Interventional Cardiology, comes with a wealth of experience and training.
+Dr. Moguel, Fellow of the Society for Cardiac Angiography and Intervention (SCAI), Member of the Mexican Society for Interventional Cardiologists, and Member of the Latin American Society for Interventional Cardiology, comes with a wealth of experience and training.

-As CMO with vast knowledge and experience, Dr Moguel is expected to change the direction of Cellular Hope Institute Cancun, which offers patients the best treatments for multiple conditions such as sports medicine, pediatric care, chronic degenerative disease, and autoimmunity.
+As CMO with vast knowledge and experience, Dr Moguel is expected to change the direction of Cellular Hope Institute Cancun, which offers patients the best treatments in multiple areas, such as sports medicine, pediatric care, chronic degenerative disease, and autoimmunity.
 It’s a multi-specialty training center for cellular therapies and regenerative medicine, offering the most advanced treatments in cell therapy.

-“I have full confidence in the appointment of Dr Rafael Moguel as the CMO of Cellular Hope Institute Cancun.
-Benito Novas, CEO of Global Stem Cells Group, has said.
-The CEO expressed his satisfaction in Dr Moguel’s abilities and experience, and has no doubt he (Dr Moguel) will advance the objectives of Cellular Hope Institute and propel it to new heights.
+“I have full confidence in the appointment of Dr Rafael Moguel as the CMO of Cellular Hope Institute Cancun,” said Benito Novas, CEO of Global Stem Cells Group.
+The CEO also expressed his satisfaction in Dr Moguel’s abilities and experience, and is confident that (Dr Moguel) will advance the objectives of Cellular Hope Institute and propel it to new heights.

-With his impressive resume, it’s easy to understand why GSCG CEO is exuding confidence in Dr Moguel’s appointment.
-Dr Moguel has served in various capacities across several top medical institutions.
+With his impressive resume, Dr. Moguel has served in various capacities across several top medical institutions.
 He was the assistant professor for Cardiology and Interventional Cardiology at Hospital 1° de Octubre, where he also handled hemodynamics and internal medicine.

-In his acceptance speech, Dr Moguel has said: “I want to affirm and reaffirm my commitment to the goals of Cellular Hope Institute.”
+In his acceptance speech, Dr Moguel said, “I want to affirm and reaffirm my commitment to the goals of Cellular Hope Institute.”
 With his elaborate working experience and professionalism in cellular therapy, he expressed his confidence in rising to the expectations of Cellular Hope Institute.

-Dr Moguel received his medical degree at Universidad Veracruzana in 1983.
+Dr. Moguel received his medical degree at Universidad Veracruzana in 1983.
 He holds a valid certification by the Mexican Cardiology Board for Interventional Cardiology.
-With more than 10,000 interventional procedures, most notably peripheral and brain intervention, coronary, pacemakers and vein interventions, Dr Moguel has all it takes to propel Cellular Hope Institute to the next level.
+With more than 10,000 interventional procedures, most notably peripheral and brain intervention, coronary, pacemakers and vein interventions, we believe Dr. Moguel has all it takes to propel Cellular Hope Institute to the next level.

-The appointment of Dr Moguel comes barely two months after an earlier announcement by the GSCG about the opening the multispecialty regenerative medicine center in Cancun.
+The appointment of Dr. Moguel comes barely two months after an earlier announcement by GSCG about opening the multispecialty regenerative medicine center in Cancun.
 The facility’s main objective is to incorporate different treatments basing on regenerative medicine, and serve as a training center for cellular therapies and regenerative medicine.

-Dr Moguel’s rich background as an assistant professor and head of interventional cardiology and hemodynamics positions him as the best candidate to run Cellular Hope Institute.
-His experience is set to make this facility one of the best cellular therapy centers worldwide, and provide more specialized treatment for patients requiring regenerative medicine.
+We believe Dr. Moguel’s rich background as an assistant professor and head of interventional cardiology and hemodynamics positions him as the best candidate to run Cellular Hope Institute.
+His experience is expected to make this facility one of the best cellular therapy centers worldwide, and provide more specialized treatment for patients requiring regenerative medicine.